 Bring to a simmer and then turn heat down low.
-Gently cook the Chili over a very low heat for up to 2 hours; adding more stock when needed so as to keep the Chili from sticking.
-Remove the bay leaves and cinamon stick before serving.
+Gently cook the Chilli over a very low heat for up to 2 hours; adding more stock when needed so as to keep the Chilli from sticking.
+Remove the bay leaves and cinnamon stick before serving.

 for the Spanish rice